Sparpvp/C-SimpleHTTP/README.md

 }
 ```

-# How do i run it?
+# How do i run this?
 First of all, since this project is mostly made in C, you will need `GCC Compiler`.
 There's some C++ code too, to compile it, you will need `G++ Compiler`.
 For the wrapper, you will need to link`libcurl`.